Single-cell spatial landscapes of the lung tumour immune microenvironment

 About the Rosalind and Morris Goodman Cancer Institute

-The Rosalind and Morris Goodman Cancer Institute, affiliated with McGill University’s Faculty of Medicine and Health Sciences, is a recognized world-class research Institute contributing to innovative developments in discovery, treatment and ultimately the cure for cancer.
+The Rosalind and Morris Goodman Cancer Institute, affiliated with McGill University’s Faculty of Medicine and Health Sciences, is a recognized world-class research Institute contributing to innovative developments in the treatment and ultimately the cure for cancer.
 Our scientists and clinician scientists are tackling the most challenging problems in cancer research through a multidisciplinary approach, supported by world-leading Innovation Platforms and a dedicated staff of research and administrative professionals.

 About McGill University